pbmedinaPH/NYC-Taxi-Fare-Prediction/README.md

 # Predictive Modelling of Taxi Fares in NYC Overview
-We use a linear regression...
+I use a linear regression model to...

 ### Problem
 testing